yadutaf/blog.yadutaf.fr/content/post/045-creating-a-yogurt-phone-with-netkit-ebpf.md

 ---
-title: "Creating a Linux 'yogurt-phone' — with netkit and a grain of eBPF"
+title: "Creating a Linux “Yogurt-phone” — with netkit and a grain of eBPF"
 author: Jean-Tiare Le Bigot
 layout: post
 date: 2025-09-16